“Outsiders only know half the truth about this city.” ~ The New York Times on Chicago – Christmas Eve 1893

 “Right now, when we’re hearing so much disturbing and hateful rhetoric, it is so important to remember that our diversity has been – and will always be – our greatest source of strength and pride here in the United States.” ~ Michelle Obama – Native Chicagaon

-In stark contrast, Chicago prefers to celebrate Diversity vs vilify, demonize, and hatemonger it.
+In stark contrast, Chicago prefers to Celebrate Diversity vs vilify, demonize, or hatemonger it.

 Diverse cultural offerings like the following which brings the world of DANCE to Chicago every year:

 Also diverse cultural offerings like the following which brings the world of FOOD together in the world’s largest outdoor food festival in Chicago every year.

 “The best food is in Chicago.
 There are great restaurants everywhere, from fancy places to burger joints.” ~ Steve Carell

 In my opinion, Steve Carell is 100% correct.

 *For those visiting Chicago, here is a link to a video titled The Best Chicago Eats Marathon.